ipinfo/sample-database/IP to ASN/README.md

 ## Get ASN information from an IP address range.

+This database is part of our [free IP data downloads offering](https://ipinfo.io/products/free-ip-database).
+The database is updated daily, provides full accuracy and includes both IPv4 and IPv6 information in one database download.

 # Database Schema & Description

 *[data updated as of February, 2023]*